US housing construction tumbled 10.3% in February

 Even with the two months of declines, economists are optimistic that housing will bounce back in coming months, helped by ultra-low mortgage rates and rising demand by American who have been cooped up for the past year as the coronavirus pandemic rages.

-Now, many homeowners are looking to move to bigger homes that will give them more space to work from home.
+Oxford Economics reports that random length lumber prices have more than tripled since last April.
+The National Association of Home Builders said the lumber price surge is adding $24,000 to the average price of a newly built home.

+That may be playing out in the plans this year for homebuilders.

-The drop in applications for new building permits, considered a good indication of future activity, was the first decline since October and left applications at a seasonally adjusted annual rate of 1.68 million units
+On Wednesday, the U.S. reported the first drop in applications for new building permits, considered a good indication of future activity, since October, and left applications at a seasonally adjusted annual rate of 1.68 million units

+The severe weather last month included a prolonged period when millions of Texans were without electricity because freezing temperatures over-burdened the Texas power grid.

+Despite deadly weather patterns and sky high lumber prices, it’s highly likely that housing construction will remain one of the stand-out performers for the economy again this year.